HubSpot vs lemlist: Features and Pricing Comparison

 HubSpot is the right choice for teams that need one platform covering marketing, sales, service, and CRM.
 Its Smart CRM connects every customer interaction across departments, and tools like Marketing Hub, Sales Hub, and Service Hub give growing companies a single system to manage the buyer journey.

-The trade-off: pricing gets complex fast as you add hubs, seats, and tiers, and the outbound prospecting capabilities don't match dedicated outreach tools.
+The trade-off: pricing escalates quickly as you add hubs, seats, and tiers, and the outbound prospecting capabilities do not match dedicated outreach tools.

 Lemlist is built for sales teams whose primary job is booking meetings through cold outreach.
 It combines a 600M+ contact database, multichannel sequences across email, LinkedIn, WhatsApp, and phone, and deliverability tools like lemwarm into one workflow.

 Lemlist excels at personalization: AI-generated variables, dynamic images, personalized landing pages, and voice-cloned LinkedIn messages.
 But it does one thing.
-There's no CRM, no marketing automation, no customer service, and no inbound lead management.
+There is no CRM, no marketing automation, no customer service, and no inbound lead management.

 Both platforms solve real problems.
 But neither solves the foundational one: where does the data come from?
-HubSpot stores your customer data but doesn't generate it.
-Lemlist includes a lead database, but its scope is limited to fueling outbound sequences.
-For teams that need accurate, comprehensive B2B intelligence powering every GTM motion, there's a third option.
+HubSpot stores your customer data but does not generate it.
+Lemlist includes a lead database, but it is sourced through waterfall enrichment from third-party providers rather than first-party verification.
+For teams that need accurate, comprehensive B2B intelligence powering every GTM motion, there is a third option worth adding to the conversation.

-ZoomInfo is an AI GTM platform built on comprehensive B2B data: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on comprehensive B2B data: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.

 That data fuels the GTM Context Graph, an intelligence layer that processes 1.5B+ data points daily by combining ZoomInfo's B2B data with your CRM records, conversation transcripts, and behavioral signals to reveal not just what happened, but why, and which actions to take next.